Tabisch/NetphoneAdUpdater/README.md

 Its written for Netphone 12.31, bcs thats currently running where i work.<br/>
 Should work for all Swyx Servers, because Netphone should only be a rebranded Swyx.<br/>
 For transparncy i want to tell you, that i only tested it on the NetphoneServer we got from TeleCom.<br/>
-The whole module is documented as well as i knew how to do it.<br/>
+The whole module is documented as well as i knew how to do it.
+(Im a sysadmin not a professional dev)<br/>
-There is probably some butchered english, but it should get the message across.<br/>

 Features:<br/>
 -User creation (Name, Internal number, public number, email, location)<br/>